AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

 <!-- Comment to force above to be bullets, next to be numbers -->

-1. To create this environment, navigate in terminal with `cd` to the `OpenScPCA-analysis` repository.
+1. To create this environment, navigate in the terminal with `cd` to the `OpenScPCA-analysis` repository.
     - Again, if you open a [terminal in GitKraken](../../software-platforms/general-tools/using-the-terminal.md#gitkraken), you will automatically be in the repository folder.

-1. Enter the following command in terminal:
+1. Enter the following command in the terminal:
     - You may be prompted to enter **`y`** or **`n`** (yes or no) during this setup.
     If/when this prompt appears, you should hit **`y`** to give conda permissions to proceed.